Cloudify-PS/opencontrail-service/README.md

 Opencontrail should be intergrated with openstack so the resources would be mapped from openstack to opencontrail and the other way.

-openstack should have a cirros image uploaded to glance in order to create VM instance from it.
+Openstack should have a cirros image uploaded to glance in order to create VM instance from it.
 Cirros images for openstack can be obtained from following page [cirros_images](http://download.cirros-cloud.net/).

 ### Cloudify Manager